Canadian Energy ETFs

 Energy ETFs are a smart option for investors seeking significant diversification and access to various key players in the energy sector at a low cost.
 With this in mind, the most popular energy ETFs are listed below: Decreased Asset Management (AUM) refers to the total value of investments that a financial institution manages on behalf of its clients and not the financial institution itself.

 Investing in Canadian ETFs means missing out on some of the world’s biggest energy producers.
 While US-listed ETFs offer diversified exposure to the US industry that includes many of the nation’s largest producers, their equal weighting ensures investors do not focus on the biggest players, says Todd Rosenbluth, head of US-listed ETF mutual fund research at CFRA in New York City.
-The risk is that such a strategy will give smaller companies more exposure, which can increase volatility.
+The risk is that such a strategy will give smaller companies more exposure, increasing volatility.

-According to Morningstar, BMO ETF has 46% of its portfolio in utility stocks, the next highest weighting being 31% in technology and 20% in industry.
+According to Morningstar, BMO ETF has 46% of its portfolio in utility stocks, the following highest weighting being 31% in technology and 20% in industry.
 Global Energy Investments is filled with market-cap-weighted passive funds that track oil and gas companies in developed and emerging markets.

 The Horizons Crude Oil ETF is an ETF in the energy sector that invests in the Solactive Light Sweet Crude Oil Winter MD rolling futures index through a forward arrangement with Canadian financial institutions.
 The ETF aims to provide its investors with safe exposure to commodity prices during the winter months of the contract year, which are the most liquid of the year.
-It also tries to explain to its investors the performance of the index when they bet on oil.
+It also tries to explain to its investors the index’s performance when they bet on oil.

 Investors can invest in oil for as little as $1,000 with a trading account with an online broker.
 If you are unsure or want to put extra focus on your portfolio and consider whether you should choose an oil share to trade, an ETF through an online broker is a great tool to keep you at peace with all the investment steps you are taking.
 So please don’t put a pension fund into the future of oil and gas; live now and bet $5 on an energy portfolio to bring it to life.